-If possible, before obtaining an indictment charging a capital offense, the United States Attorney should make a preliminary determination of whether he or she will recommend that the death penalty be sought.
-If the case is sufficiently developed to allow the United States Attorney to make a preindictment determination that he or she will not recommend seeking the death penalty, the United States Attorney should submit the case expeditiously for review under the provisions of this Chapter prior to obtaining an indictment charging a capital-eligible offense, unless public safety requires obtaining the indictment more quickly.
+If possible, before obtaining an indictment charging a capital offense, the United States Attorney or Assistant Attorney General should make a preliminary determination of whether he or she will recommend that the death penalty be sought.
+If the case is sufficiently developed to allow the United States Attorney or Assistant Attorney General to make a pre-indictment determination that he or she will not recommend seeking the death penalty, the United States Attorney or Assistant Attorney General should, absent extenuating circumstances, submit the case expeditiously for review under the provisions of this Chapter prior to obtaining an indictment charging a capital-eligible offense.
+Extenuating circumstances include, but are not limited to, the need for presentment of capital eligible charges to comply with the Speedy Trial Act, to effect arrest more swiftly, to address public safety concerns, or to address other specific law enforcement objectives.
+No decision to seek the death penalty will be made prior to the filing of a capital indictment.
+If after review of a pre-charge request not to seek the death penalty, the Attorney General determines that the case should be further developed prior to making a determination whether to seek the death penalty, then the Attorney General will deny the request for authorization not to seek the death penalty.
+The United States Attorney or Assistant Attorney General should then follow the procedures set forth elsewhere in this Chapter.